It’s the 6-month panic.

-Introducing Baby Foods at 8 Months
+Foods Safe to Introduce at 8 Months

 If he seems like he’s understanding the “gumming” concept of eating, let him experiment with a few small finger foods (like Cheerios).
 Give him only one or two at first, or he may attempt to chipmunk-cheek himself.

 Since he’s just a beginner, make sure everything you give him can be swallowed whole.
 You may also want to roll diced pieces of fruit in oat bran to further protect against choking.
 (Slippery food is easily choked on.)